 - If your ATV doesn't turn when you want it to: Bring the ATV to a stop and practice the turning maneuvers again.
 Be sure you are putting your weight on the footboard to the outside of the turn.
 Position your weight over the front wheels for better control.
-(See page 7-13.) - If your ATV begins to tip while turning: Lean more into the turn to regain balance.
+(See page 7-12.) - If your ATV begins to tip while turning: Lean more into the turn to regain balance.
 If necessary, gradually let off the throttle and/or steer to the outside of the turn.
-(See page 7-13.) - If your ATV starts to slide sideways: Steer in the direction of the slide if you have the room.
+(See page 7-12.) - If your ATV starts to slide sideways: Steer in the direction of the slide if you have the room.
 Applying the brakes or accelerating is not recommended until you have corrected the slide.
-(See page 7-21.) - If your ATV can't make it up a hill you are trying to climb:
+(See page 7-20.) - If your ATV can't make it up a hill you are trying to climb:

 Turn the ATV around if you still have forward speed.
 If not, stop, dismount on the uphill side of the ATV and physically turn the ATV around.
 If the ATV starts to slip backwards, DO NOT USE THE REAR BRAKE - the ATV may tip over on top of you.
 Dismount the ATV on the uphill side.
-(See page 7-14.)
+(See page 7-13.)

 - If your ATV is traversing a sloping surface: Be sure to ride with your weight positioned towards the uphill side of the ATV to maintain proper balance.
 If the ATV starts to tip, steer down the hill (if there are no obstacles in your way) to regain balance.
 If you discover that the ATV is going to tip over, dismount on the uphill side.
-(See page 7-18.) - If your ATV encounters shallow water: Ride slowly and carefully through slow moving water, watching for obstacles.
+(See page 7-17.) - If your ATV encounters shallow water: Ride slowly and carefully through slow moving water, watching for obstacles.
 Be sure to let water drain from the ATV and CHECK YOUR BRAKES FOR PROPER OPERATION when you come out of the water.
 Do not continue to ride your ATV until you have regained adequate braking ability.
-(See page 7-19.)
+(See page 7-18.)

-PERIODIC MAINTENANCE AND MINOR REPAIR
+PERIODIC MAINTENANCE AND ADJUSTMENT

-Safety is an obligation of the owner.
-Periodic inspection, adjustment and lubrication will keep your ATV in the safest and best operating condition possible.
-The most important points of inspection, adjustment, and lubrication are explained on the following pages.
+Periodic inspection, adjustment, and lubrication will keep your vehicle in the safest and most efficient condition possible.
+Safety is an obligation of the vehicle owner/operator.
+The most important points of vehicle inspection, adjustment, and lubrication are explained on the following pages.
+EWB01841 dealer perform the service.